A 10 Megahertz Spatial Light Modulator: Methods

 \subsubsection{SLM phase correction}

 The interference pattern of the 2D beam array is highly sensitive to optical aberrations and surface roughness, which can significantly degrade its quality.
-Since the beam array is nicely discretized in space before the focusing lens, we can compensate for these phase errors immediately after the out-coupling pellicle beamsplitter using a SLM (Meadowlark E-Series, 1920x1200, 8-Bit) to apply a \textit{static} phase mask.
-Once calibrated, this mask remains consistent throughout the operation of the RIPA SLM.
+Since the beam array is nicely discretized in space before the focusing lens, we can compensate for these phase errors immediately after the out-coupling pellicle beamsplitter using an SLM (Meadowlark E-Series, $1920\times1200$, 8-Bit) to apply a \textit{static} phase mask.
+Once calibrated, this mask \review{works for all operating frequencies, and} remains stable throughout the operation of the RIPA-SLM.

 The calibration procedure is performed as follows.
 First, we map the 2D beam array indexed with $(i,j)$ onto the SLM pixel coordinates $(x,y)$.
 To achieve this, we employ a 4f imaging system to image the $N_x\times N_y$ array reflected from the SLM, with an iris in the Fourier plane for spatial filtering.
 Applying a blazed-grating pattern to the SLM deflects specific beams so they are blocked by the iris.
 By narrowing the grating region via binary search and sliding-window procedures, we precisely determine the coordinate $(x,y)_{ij}$ for each beam $(i,j)$.
 By determining the $(x,y)_{ij}$ for a set of selected beams (e.g., $(i,j)=(0,0),(0,N_y-1),(N_x-1,0)$), the coordinates for the entire array are obtained via an affine transformation fit.